estebanbecker/Parallel-computing-UPC/README.md

 ### Blocked arrays

-To optimize the memory distribution we can set a BLOCKSIZE and change the for loop to a upc_forall
+To optimize the memory distribution, we can set a BLOCKSIZE and change the for loop to an upc_forall

 ``` objectivec
 #include <upc_relaxed.h>